-COMMUTING

-work for residents of Deadwood is was estimated to be 12.7 minutes in 2016, similar to Lead at 13.6 minutes and less than the average of 16.9 minutes for South Dakota.
+COMMUTING PATTERNS: The mean travel time to work for residents of Deadwood is was estimated to be 12.7 minutes in 2016, similar to Lead at 13.6 minutes and less than the average of 16.9 minutes for South Dakota.
 In 2013, of the 2,498 people employed within Deadwood, only 4.6% also lived in Deadwood.
 The remaining 95.4% of employees lived outside of Deadwood and commuted in for their job.